Marklogic-retired/marklogic-data-hub/examples/step-interceptors/README.md

 example also shows a permission being added to the existing array of permissions, but the interceptor could instead replace that array with its own array of permissions.

+The "filterOrders.sjs" interceptor was added in 5.5 to demonstrate how content objects can be removed from the content array before a step's main function is run on the content array.